 My work has been supported by grants from the National Endowment for the Humanities (most recently, a 2014-2015 NEH Fellowship), the Mellon Foundation, the American Philosophical Society, the Library Company of Philadelphia, the Huntington Library, the John Carter Brown Library, the Bibliographical Society of America, the Newberry Library, the National Humanities Center, and the American Antiquarian Society, in which I was elected to membership in 2013.

 I served as the Associate Director of the Penn State Institute for the Arts and Humanities from January 2012-June 2013; previously, I was the Director of the Center for American Literary Studies (2007-2010).
-In 2015 I will be the President of the Melville Society.
-A founder of C19: The Society of Nineteenth-Century Americanists, I will act as C19 Vice President in 2014-2016 and become President in 2016-2018.
+I am the 2015 President of the Melville Society.
+A founder of C19: The Society of Nineteenth-Century Americanists, I am the C19 Vice President in 2014-2016 and will become President in 2016-2018.